 Are Lower Hyde and Landguard good choices for an Isle of Wight holiday?

-Lower Hyde and Landguard are best suited for families looking for a busy, budget holiday.
-There's plenty to do on the parks and you could happily waste a couple of days building sandcastles at Shanklin if the weather is nice.
+Lower Hyde and Landguard are best suited for families looking for a good value holiday in a busy resort.
+There's quite a bit to do on the parks and you could happily waste a couple of days building sandcastles at Shanklin if the weather is nice.
+Lower Hyde is the busier park and has a bit more of a 'buzz' about it, whilst Landguard is quieter but has a better indoor pool.

 Some people find Shanklin a bit twee and touristy.
 It's a bit like walking into a postcard with lots of olde thatched cottages, shops selling boxes of fudge and an arcade full of 2p machines.